CSCfi/csc-user-guide/docs/data/datasets/spatial-data-in-csc-computing-env.md

+# Spatial data in CSC computing environment
-# Spatial data in Puhti
+## Spatial data in Puhti

 Currently (Feb 2021) there are following datasets: